Cyrken/html-css/accessibility/accessibility-research-topics.md

 - What is the role of these regulations?
 - Are there any past court cases in Canada related to these government website regulations?
 - Are there any tools to help us follow with these regulations?

+### 9. JAWS, VoiceOver, NVDA

+- What are the following tools: JAWS, VoiceOver, NVDA?
+- Why are they helpful for some impairments?
+- Give a quick idea of how they are used.
+- Explain how they interface with and understand websites.

+### 10. Image alt attributes

+- Why are alt attributes on images so important?
+- When should the alt attribute be left empty?
+When should it have content?
+- Is there a way to provide a longer description of images?
+- What content should be inside alt attributes?